Chris Leitch (politician): Early life and career

 Leitch was interested in soccer and cricket as a child and at age 11 also became interested in dancing (also an interest of his parents) and danced first socially and then competitively.
 He won the Auckland region youth age division competitions and later was the winner of multiple national competitions between the age of 15 and 17.
 By the time he was 18 he began teaching dancing as well while still learning himself, being tutored by Maurice Taylor, one of New Zealand's leading dance examiners and fellow of the New Zealand Federal Association of Dance Teachers.
-Aged 20 Leitch moved to Whangarei where, with the help of his parents, he established his own dance studio named "The John Leitch Dance Studio" covering nine other Northland towns.
+Aged 20 Leitch moved to Whangārei where, with the help of his parents, he established his own dance studio named "The John Leitch Dance Studio" covering nine other Northland towns.
 He was a life member of the New Zealand Federal Association of Teachers of Dancing, which registered with the New Zealand Council of Dance and affiliated to both the equivalent Australian association and the Imperial Society of Teachers of Dancing in London.